Badrinath007/data-waves/README.md

 3. Configure Supabase:

-   - Add your Supabase credentials in `.env` files for both the frontend and backend.
+   - Add your Supabase credentials in `supabasecl;ent.js` file for both the frontend and backend.

 4. Run the servers:

    - **Frontend**:
      ```bash
-     npm start
+     npm run dev
      ```
    - **Backend**:
      ```bash